17 May How Much Protein We Really Need

 - Seniors – 0.45 g protein/pound body weight

 For some people with kidney problems or other issues, too much protein can be detrimental.
+For the average person, this is usually not an issue (even if you have a lot of protein in your diet).
 If you have ever been told to control your protein intake, please refer to your doctor’s recommendation.

 Protein is mainly found in meat, fish, dairy products, beans/legumes, nuts, seeds and soy.
-I avoid dairy due to the inflammatory properties and soy because of how it is processed and the risk of its estrogen mimicking properties.
+We recommend avoiding dairy due to the inflammatory properties and soy because of how it is processed and the risk of its estrogen mimicking properties.
 Vegetables have a small amount of protein, too, but are not considered a significant source of protein.
 It is best to consume your required protein intake by splitting it up throughout the day in each meal and snack.

 The list below gives you an estimate of protein in high quality sources: